4400 College Blvd

 Email: Click Here

 ABGC is a not for profit organization incorporated in 1993.
-It is led by a six member Board of Directors comprised of certified genetic counselors elected to a five year term.
+It is led by an elected Board of Directors comprised of certified genetic counselors.
 ABGC Diplomates elect the Board of Directors and also support the activities of ABGC by volunteering in many different capacities such as item writers and ad hoc committee members.

-Currently there are 3,475 ABGC Certified Genetic Counselors.
+Currently there are over 4,000 ABGC Certified Genetic Counselors.